DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-09-changing-an-offer-iteration.md

 For example, if the user choses to change the location, they can only change the location.
 They cannot change the training provider or course.

-This means the user is forced to perform multiple actions, each of which triggers an email to the candidate.
+This means that the user may be forced to perform multiple actions, each of which triggers an email to the candidate.

-So we decided to let users change any details of the offer regardless of which action the user originally chose.
+So we decided to let users change any details of the offer regardless of which action they originally chose.

 This way, users get the most flexible experience and candidates receive as few emails as possible.